MaehRia/Obsidian-Repo/Vocab_Unit_3.md

 to get soaked
 ?
 condition, in which you get extremely wet by water or other liquid

+still air
+?
+when there is no wind

 # T
 # U